tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

   * After the cursor (appending): `a` or `A` append to end of line (equal `$a`)
   * open a new line below the cursor: `o` | `O` (upper-case) open new line above (equal `ko`).

+### Insert Mode

+- `^h` delete back one character (equal backspace)
+- `^w` delete back one word
+- `^u` delete back to start of line

+These commands are not unique to Insert mode or even to Vim.
+We can also use them in Vim’s command line as well as in the bash shell.

+- `^[` switch back to Normal Mode (equal `<Esc>`)
+- `^o` switch to Insert Normal Mode

+Insert Normal Mode: when we’re in Insert mode and we want to run only one Normal command and then continue where we left off in Insert mode.

+When the current line is right at the top or bottom of the window, I sometimes want to scroll the screen to see a bit more context.
+The `zz`command redraws the screen with the current line in the middle of the window, which allows us to read half a screen above and below the line we’re working on.
+I’ll often trigger this from Insert Normal mode by tapping out `<C-o>zz`.
+That puts me straight back into Insert mode so that I can continue typing uninterrupted.

+From insert mode: `<C-r>{register}` paste text from `{register}`

+---

+The expression register is addressed by the `=` symbol.
+From Insert mode we can access it by typing `<C-r>=`.
+This opens a prompt at the bottom of the screen where we can type the expression that we want to evaluate.
+When done, we hit `<CR>`, and Vim inserts the result at our current position in the document

+!!!
+Cái này hiện chưa làm được

+---

+insert unusual characters as **digraphs** (pairs of characters that are easy to remember).

+From insert mode: `<C-k>{char1}{char2}`

+- `<C-k>` then `>>` will type »
+- `<C k>12` type ½
+- `14`, `34`
+- `:h digraphs-default`, `:h digraphs-table`

+---

+**Replace mode** is identical to Insert mode, except that it overwrites existing text in the document.

+Replace mode: To replace the character selected by the cursor: `r`.
+Type  `rx`  to replace the character at the cursor with the character "x".
+You can replace "x" for other character.

+Type a capical `R` will enters **Replace mode** until  `<ESC>`  is pressed.
+Replace mode is like Insert mode, but every typed character deletes an existing character.

+### Visual Mode

 **Visual mode** is used for selection for yank, deleting, change. .
 Press `v` to enter visual mode.
 Capital `Shift v` will enter visual line mode (select the current line).

 `viw` select current word. `viW` with a capital `W` select words with hyphen `-`